cartalyst/converter/docs/usage/currency.md

 To use your new exchanger simply pass it as a parameter to the Converter instance.

-> **Note** If you're using Laravel 4, you can bind your new exchanger into the container as converter.{exchanger_name}.exchanger and switch the default exchanger on your config file to match your exchanger name, and simply use the facade.
+> **Note:** If you're using Laravel 4, you can bind your new exchanger into the container as converter.{exchanger_name}.exchanger and switch the default exchanger on your config file to match your exchanger name, and simply use the facade.